-In our modern world nearly everyone has GPS (Global Positioning System) built-in to their smart phones and GPS navigation systems in their vehicles.
-It can be really useful technology!
+In our modern world, nearly everyone has GPS (Global Positioning System) built-in to their smart phones and navigation systems in their vehicles.
+It is really useful technology!
 However, I wonder how many people these days have a ‘sense of direction’ without GPS…

 When I was young there was no GPS for public consumers.
 I had no choice but to learn how to navigate in other ways.
 To read maps.
 Having a sense of direction.
 Visualizing the map in your head while you travel.
 Remember the days of written directions?

 A Sense of Direction Without GPS